 The Strategic Resource Plan, is part of and prepared in conjunction with the Council Plan, and is a rolling four year plan that outlines the financial and non-financial resources that Council requires to achieve the strategic objectives described in the Council Plan.
-The Annual Budget is framed within the Strategic Resource Plan, taking into account the services and initiatives which contribute to achieving the strategic objectives specified in the Council Plan.
+The Annual Budget is framed within the Strategic objectives specified in the Council Plan.
 The diagram below depicts the planning and accountability framework that applies to local government in Victoria.